PFTL/website/content/blog/17_mutable_and_immutable.rst

         var = copy.copy(var1)
     [...]

 And now you will see that the original ``my_list`` variable is not altered.
-What we have just done is called a *deep copy* of an object.
-It is also possible to perform a shallow copy, but its implications are left for a different article.
+What we have just done is called a *shallow copy* of an object.
+It is also possible to perform a *deep* copy, but its implications are left for a different article.

 Default Arguments in Functions
 -------------------------------